SachaG/10YearsOfMeteor/src/pages/index.md

 This marked a turning point for the framework: rather than try to conquer the world, Meteor would now focus on pleasing its existing community and growing at its own pace.
 This leaves us with a paradox: technically speaking, Meteor is the best and most stable it's ever been; yet there is little interest in learning it from people who aren't already using it.

-<Image name="State of JS" url="https://2020.stateofjs.com/en-US/technologies/back-end-frameworks/meteor">According to the State of JavaScript survey, the percentage of developers interested in learning Meteor has been steadily going down.</Image>
+<Image name="State of JS" url="https://2020.stateofjs.com/en-US/technologies/back-end-frameworks/meteor">According to the State of JavaScript survey, the percentage of developers interested in learning Meteor (lighter teal bars) has been steadily going down.</Image>

 And maybe that's fine.
 After all, as the creator of a very-niche-but-beloved framework myself, I'm in no position to be casting any stones.